The department of Management and Organisation consists of four Research Groups:

 Contact: Prof. dr. S.N.
 Khapova

-The purpose of the VU Centre for Organisational Behaviour and Human Resource Management (HRM) is to create knowledge that can enable organisations to understand and proactively manage the current realignments and shifts in employment practices, technology, demography, and organisational structures.
+The purpose of the VU Organisational Behaviour and Human Resource Management (HRM) research group is to create knowledge that can enable organisations to understand and proactively manage the current realignments and shifts in employment practices, technology, demography, and organisational structures.
 Our research is organized in five core themes: careers and meaningful work, the future of work design, leadership and organisational change, talent management, and diversity management and inclusion.
 More information?

 Contact: Onno Bouwmeester